 Where to go next?

-- Bohol and Pangklao Island: These laid-back, tropical islands are just a two hour boat ride away from Cebu.
-Visit Bohol’s famous chocolate hills, see the world’s smallest primate, go diving, snorkeling or just relax on a beautiful white sandy beach.
+Bohol and Panglao Island: These laid-back, tropical islands are just a two-hour boat ride away from Cebu.
+Visit Bohol’s famous chocolate hills, see the world’s smallest primate, go diving, snorkelling or just relax on a beautiful white sandy beach.

 Malapascua Island: A four-hour bus ride from Cebu city and you will find yourself in the small and beautiful island of Malapascua, famous for dives with ‘thresher sharks.’